-Anand Mehra, M.D., age 47, has served as a non-executive director since August 2015 and as Chairperson of our board of directors effective since June 2020.
+Anand Mehra, M.D., age 48, has served as a non-executive director since August 2015 and as Chairperson of our board of directors effective since June 2020.
 Dr. Mehra held various positions at Sofinnova Investments (f.k.a.
 Sofinnova Ventures) from 2007 to January 2020, most recently holding the position of a managing general partner, where he focused on working with entrepreneurs to build drug development companies.
 He led the firm's investments in Vicept Therapeutics (acquired by Allergan), Aerie Pharmaceuticals, Inc., Aclaris Therapeutics, Inc. (Aclaris), and Spark Therapeutics.
 Prior to joining Sofinnova, Dr. Mehra worked in J.P.
 Morgan's private equity and venture capital group and as a consultant at McKinsey & Company.
 He currently serves as a member of the board of directors of the publicly held life science company Aclaris.
-Within the past five years, he also served on the boards of directors of the publicly held life science companies Marinus Pharmaceuticals, Inc., Spark Therapeutics, Inc. and Aerie Pharmaceuticals.
-Dr. Mehra received a B.A. degree in political philosophy from the University of Virginia and an M.D. degree from Columbia University's College of Physicians and Surgeons.
+Within the past five years, he also served on the boards of directors of the publicly held life science in political philosophy from the University of Virginia and an M.D. degree from Columbia University's College of Physicians and Surgeons.
 We believe that Dr. Mehra's extensive experience in the life science industry, his service on the board of directors of other publicly held life science companies and his extensive leadership experience qualify him to serve on our board of directors.

-Maxine Gowen, Ph.D., age 64, has served as a nonexecutive director of our board of directors since May 2021.
+Maxine Gowen, Ph.D., age 65, has served as a non-executive director of our board of directors since May 2021.
 Dr. Gowen was the founding President and Chief Executive Officer of Trevena, Inc. (Trevena), from 2007 to October 2018.
 Prior to this position, Dr. Gowen held a variety of leadership roles at GlaxoSmithKline (GSK) over a period of 15 years.
 As Senior Vice President for the company's Center of Excellence for Drug Discovery, she developed an innovative new approach to externalizing drug discovery.
 Dr. Gowen was previously President and Managing Partner at SR One, the venture capital subsidiary of GSK, where she led its investments in and served on the boards of directors of numerous companies.
 Dr. Gowen also previously served as Vice President, Drug Discovery, Musculoskeletal Diseases at GSK, where she was responsible for drug discovery and early development for osteoporosis, arthritis and metastatic bone disease.
-Dr. Gowen currently serves on the boards of directors of publicly held life science companies Aclaris, Aceragen, Inc., and Passage Bio, and served on the boards of directors of publicly held life science companies (Akebia) and Trevena until May 2021.
-Dr. Gowen holds a B.Sc. in biochemistry from the University of Bristol, U.K., received a Ph.D. in cell biology from the University of Sheffield, U.K., and received an M.B.A. from the Wharton School of the University of Pennsylvania.
+Dr. Gowen currently serves on the boards of directors of publicly held life science companies Aclaris, and Passage Bio, and served on the boards of directors of Bristol, U.K., received a Ph.D. in cell biology from the University of Sheffield, U.K., and received an M.B.A. from the Wharton School of the University of Pennsylvania.
 We believe that Dr. Gowen is qualified to serve on our board of directors due to her leadership, experience in the biotechnology industry and in the field of clinical drug development, her scientific experience and her tenure as CEO and independent director at several publicly held life science companies.